Fab2102/pyciclib/README.md

-<h1 align="left">PyCIC – Python Compound Interest Calculator</h1>
+<h1 align="left">PyCIClib – Python Compound Interest Calculator</h1>

 ###

-PyCIC is a small Python package offering a versatile compound interest calculator for realistic investment analysis and personal finance applications.
+PyCIClib is a small Python package offering a versatile compound interest calculator for realistic investment analysis and personal finance applications.
 It supports variable interest rates and compounding frequencies, periodic contributions with flexible frequencies, 2 different contribution timings and tax adjustments.
 Additionally, the `timeline()` method returns a detailed pandas DataFrame that lets you visualize your growth scenarios and export the results to CSV or Excel files.

 ### **Calculation Details**